noy-nac/zoo/README.md

         - Whether or not the food is a vegtable product
         - The nutritional value of the food
     - #### `void beEaten(Animal a)` (abstract)
-        - Call this method from the `eat` method once you are sure
+        - Call this method from the `eat` method once you are sure the Animal will eat the food

 - ### Print the following information to the console:
     - When an animal is born, e.g., "Cat Alice was born today!"